Nazi views on Catholicism: Nazis take power

-Otto von Bismarck became Chancellor of Germany in 1871 and launched the Kulturkampf Culture Struggle against the Roman Catholic Church in Germany.
+Otto von Bismarck became Chancellor of Germany in 1871 and launched the Culture Struggle against the Roman Catholic Church in Germany.

 A threatening, though initially mainly sporadic persecution of the Catholic Church in Germany followed the Nazi takeover.
 The Nazis claimed jurisdiction over all collective and social activity, interfering with Catholic schooling, youth groups, workers' clubs and cultural societies.
 "By the latter part of the decade of the Thirties", wrote Phayer, "church officials were well aware that the ultimate aim of Hitler and other Nazis was the total elimination of Catholicism and of the Christian religion.
 Since the overwhelming majority of Germans were either Catholic or Protestant this goal had to be a long-term rather than a short-term Nazi objective".

 Hitler moved quickly to eliminate Political Catholicism.
 The dissolution of the Centre Party, a former bulwark of the Weimar Republic left modern Germany without a Catholic Party for the first time.
 Vice Chancellor Papen meanwhile negotiated a Reich concordat with the Vatican, which prohibited clergy from participating in politics.
 Kershaw wrote that the Vatican was anxious to reach agreement with the new government, despite "continuing molestation of Catholic clergy, and other outrages committed by Nazi radicals against the Church and its organisations".
 Hitler, nevertheless, had a "blatant disregard" for the Concordat, wrote Paul O'Shea, and its signing was to him merely a first step in the "gradual suppression of the Catholic Church in Germany".
 Anton Gill wrote that "with his usual irresistible, bullying technique, Hitler then proceeded to take a mile where he had been given an inch" and closed all Catholic institutions whose functions weren't strictly religious:

 It quickly became clear that [Hitler] intended to imprison the Catholics, as it were, in their own churches.
 They could celebrate mass and retain their rituals as much as they liked, but they could have nothing at all to do with German society otherwise.
 Catholic schools and newspapers were closed, and a propaganda campaign against the Catholics was launched.